Digestive Disease Consultants of Orange County

 Gastroenterologists located in Irvine, CA & Other Orange County Locations

 Crohn’s disease is a type of inflammatory bowel disease (IBD) that causes inflammation of your digestive tract, leading to severe abdominal pain, fatigue, and malnutrition.
-Crohn’s disease isn’t curable, but can be managed by the expert team at Digestive Disease Consultants of Orange County, with offices in Irvine, Huntington Beach, Tustin, and Foothill Ranch, California.
+Crohn’s disease isn’t curable, but can be managed by the expert team at Digestive Disease Consultants of Orange County, with offices in Irvine, Huntington Beach, Tustin, Foothill Ranch, and Mission Viejo, California.
 Caroline Hwang, MD, MMM, is an IBD specialist who can help you stay in remission as long as possible to enjoy an active, normal life.
 Call one of the offices or schedule online if you’re suffering from Crohn’s disease.

 Crohn’s disease is a form of inflammatory bowel disease that attacks the internal lining of your GI tract.
 The disease most often affects your small intestine and the first part of your large intestine (the colon), but can really strike anywhere in the intestines.

 Crohn’s disease causes inflammation deep in the intestinal wall.
 Complications of the condition include:

 People with Crohn’s disease are also at an increased risk of developing colon cancer.

 Crohn’s disease isn’t always active.
 You may have periods of remission during which you feel fine.
 During a flare-up, however, you may experience:

 - Abdominal pain